-- There have been 87 projects awarded that only had 1 partner assisting the Corps. - In 2006 and 2008 ALL of the winners only had one partner. - In 2014 the PAC introduced bonus points for multiple partners.
-Before 2014 there were 119 Handshake projects with 187 partners meaning the winning projects averaged 1.57 partners. - Since 2014 there have been 60 projects that include 340 partners.
-That's an average of 5.7 partners per project. - 74% of handshake partners have signed on in 5 years.
+- There have been 87 projects awarded that only had 1 partner assisting the Corps. - In 2014 the PAC introduced bonus points for multiple partners.
+Before 2014 there were 119 Handshake projects with 187 partners meaning the winning projects averaged 1.57 partners. - Since 2014 there has been average of 5.7 partners per project. - 74% of handshake partners have signed on in the last 5 years.